Recognizing and Avoiding Nurse Burnout

 Burnout is something we hear so much about in the healthcare field--almost as if it’s an expectation that we will all get burnt out at some point in our careers.
 I’m tired of hearing “take better care of yourself” as the solution for burnout… seems a little too close to victim blaming if you ask me.

-I can get the best massage of my life, followed by an 18-hour nap in a dark, temperature-controlled cave, and it still won’t remedy the immense stress and other symptoms of burnout I experience.
+I can get the best massage of my life, followed by an 18-hour nap in a dark, temperature-controlled cave, and it still won’t remedy the immense stress and other symptoms—such as depression—of burnout I experience.
 And this is only second to the toxic work environment I experience 36+ hours a week.

 So, the revelation I made as a travel nurse on assignment after assignment?